Here is the End of Seeking, You Who are Weary of the Road...

 Rebbe Menachem M Schneerson (Lubavitcher Rebbe)

 Over the years, I've experienced many charasmatic "teachers" that became personality cults.
-They use their picture (murti), along with every "quote" to associate their image with wisdom.
+They use their picture (murti), along with every "quote" to associate their image with wisdom and love.
 A form of hypnotic marketing, directed at our vulnerabilities and need for an authority figure.
 Devotional branding.
 Students get attached and become ridiculously star struck dependent, often hysterical, putting teachers on a god-like pedestal, much like a child does with their parent.

 "There are more fake guides, teachers in the world than stars.
 The real guide is the one who makes you see your inner beauty, not the one who wants to be admired and followed."